lavrentiy-danilov/IB_summer_amp/pathogenic_microorganisms_n_AMPs.md

+**Introduction**

+/
+AMPs can have a range of activities: from killing bacteria, to immune modulation or preventing biofilm formation, as well as anti-cancer or anti-viral properties.
+/

 **Finding some human pathogenic microorganisms**

 Here we have tried to select some human pathogenic microorganisms and conclude which AMPs (antimicrobial peptides) extracted from marine organisms work against them.